C-Lunn/gobasically/README.md

 -> PRINT 38 ===> Print 38 to screen
 ```

-At the time of writing, this does mean that mathematical operators are evaluated right-to-left in a coalescing manner, but a future feature could be group mathematical operators together and then evaluate them according to BODMAS rules.
+At the time of writing, this does mean that mathematical operators are evaluated right-to-left in a coalescing manner (although brackets are respected), but a future feature could be group mathematical operators together and then evaluate them according to BODMAS rules.

 ## Types
 CalBASIC has 4 types: